 On January 12, 2022, we entered into a third amendment (the "Amendment") of our loan and security agreement with EWB, which increased the borrowing capacity of our revolving line of credit to \$10.0 million, from \$7.5 million, and added a term loan not to exceed \$20.0 million.
 Both the revolving line of credit and the term loan mature on January 12, 2026.
-The term loan includes two tranches, the first of which is a \$15.0 million term loan and the second of which is a \$15.0 million term loan.
+The term loan includes two tranches, the first of which is a \$15.0 million term loan and the second of which is a \$5.0 million term loan.
 On January 12, 2022, we borrowed \$15.0 million against the first tranche of the term loan to facilitate the VYNE Product Acquisition.
 The term loan bears interest on its outstanding daily balance at a floating rate equal to 1.73% above the prime rate and is payable monthly, on the first calendar day each month.
-The term loans contain an interest only payment period through January 12, 2024, with an extension through July 12, 2024, if certain covenants are met, after which the outstanding balance of each term loan without penalty or premium, but may not re-borrow any amount, once repaid.
+The term loans contain an interest only payment period through January 12, 2024, with an extension through July 12, 2024, if certain covenants are met, after which the outstanding balance of each term loan is payable in equal monthly installments of principal, plus all accrued interest, through the term loan maturity date.
+We may prepay all or any part of the term loan without penalty or premium, but may not re-borrow any amount, once repaid.
 Any outstanding borrowing against the revolving line of credit bears interest at a floating rate equal to 0.70% above the prime rate.
-The Amendment includes customary financial covenants such as collateral ratios and minimum liquidity provisions as well aa audit provisions.
+The Amendment includes customary financial covenants such as collateral ratios and minimum liquidity provisions as well as audit provisions.